This post may contain affiliate links. Read our disclosure policy here.

 - Pour the mixture into the silicone ice cube trays and transfer to the freezer.
 Freeze for 3 to 4 hours or until frozen solid.

-- Once they’re solid, transfer the frozen shapes out of the trays into freezer bags.
+- Once they're solid, transfer the frozen bites out of the trays into freezer bags.

 Delicious!
 I love using silicone molds like this.
 My yogurt shapes tend to melt so quickly, so I add mashed banana to them.
 They hold up in their frozen state a bit longer for me that way, but will definitely have to try frozen berries too!
 Yum!